loyjoy/academy/experiences/publish/javascript_api/java_integration.md

 ## Locale

-A string in in the format `<language-iso-6391>_<region-iso-31662>` (two-letter-codes).
-Overwrites the user’s settings regarding language and region.
+A string in the format `<language-iso-6391>_<region-iso-31662>` (two-letter-codes) overwrites the user’s settings regarding language and region.
 This language and region will be saved as the customer’s language and region.

 ```html
 <script>